Otbivnoe/Otbivnoe.github.io/_drafts/dynamic-type.md

 <hr>

 Developers write apps for users obviously and about **25 percent** of them use non-default text size.
 Having discovered these statistics reading the [PSPDFKit blog](https://pspdfkit.com/blog/2018/improving-dynamic-type-support/#user-adoption) and consider the fact Apple has moved the "Accessibility" settings one level up from the "General" tab in iOS 14 I was really surprised.
-So decided to add the metrics in the currently developing app.
-With the received similar results I went to a manager so that a ticket for implementing this was created.
+So decided to add the metrics in the currently developing app and got the similiar results:

 <picture>
     <source media="(prefers-color-scheme: dark)" srcset="/assets/img/articles/dynamic-type/statistics-dark.png">
     <img class="dynamic-type-chart centered" srcset="/assets/img/articles/dynamic-type/statistics-light.png" alt="Dynamic Type statistics (chart)">
 </picture>

-Just for clarification, the **Accessibility fonts** are an additional group with even larger text sizes for users with accessibility needs.
+Just for clarification, the **Accessibility fonts** is an additional group with even larger text sizes for users with accessibility needs.
 Usually, looking at the Apple apps for these fonts not only changing the text size but apply some layout changes - you will see it later.

 <hr>